bsdpot/potluck/vault/README.md

 wrapped_accessor:                REDACTED
 ```

 This new token ```s.newtoken``` can be used to unseal the cluster nodes.
-A new token must be generated for each node in the cluster.
+A new token must be generated for each node in the vault cluster.

 ## Cluster leader node using raft storage
 To unseal a cluster leader, make use of a wrapped key generated on the unseal node.
 Pass it in with ```-E UNSEALTOKEN=<wrapped token>```